immapolar/VOLT/README.md

 ### Submitting Reports

-1. Launch VOLT by double-clicking the `volt.exe` file
+1. Launch VOLT by double-clicking the `VOLT.exe` file
 2. Choose your report type:
    - **Violations Tab**: For violation reports
    - **Abuse/Harassment Tab**: For abuse or harassment reports